 In 1980, Agent Tommy Crane of the NSA is investigating a highly strange case, involving the suicide of a mysteriously well-connected entomologist named Dr. Louis Plimpton.
 Before he died, Plimpton relayed a personal message to Crane, which eerily reminds him of something from his childhood.

 Tying all these strings together is the Children of the Old Leech.
-They always have been lurked in the shadows, and been with our speices from times immortal.
+They always have been lurking in the shadows, and been with our species from time immemorial.
 And they love us.

 - Ancient Conspiracy: The Children have been infiltrating human society since pre-historic times, and have been known to recruit humans agents and servants for just about as long.